 YAP Grant Recipient Support

 The CSFF will provide one or more site visits to all organizations that have received grant funds in order to provide meaningful, hands-on support.
-The CSFF staff provides additional support throughout the year for our YAP Partners including conducting measured outcomes workshops, facilitating board governance development, providing letters of recommendation, and advice/brainstorming support in regards to long-term sustainable programming that genuinely meets the needs of marginalized youth in our community.
-As YAP Beneficiary Agencies are held to a higher level of accountability, those agencies have the opportunity to engage in various additional partnership support with CSFF staff every year.
+The CSFF staff provides additional support throughout the year for our YAP Partners including conducting measured outcomes workshops, facilitating board governance development, providing letters of recommendation, and advice/brainstorming support with regard to long-term sustainable programming that genuinely meets the needs of marginalized youth in our community.

 Required Reporting Form